Nap of the day: best horse racing tips from the day's four meetings

 Read these next:

+The Punt Acca: Laurence Morter's three horse racing tips at Lingfield and Newcastle on Tuesday

-Do you want £700+ of free bets?
+Do you want £1,000+ in free bets for the 2024 Cheltenham Festival?
 Racing Post have got the best offers, all in one place.
 Visit racingpost.com/freebets to find out more.

 - Spotlight Lucky 15 tips: four horses to back on Monday